kromych/disarm64_test_data/Readme.md

 ## Notes

 - For `diff`-ing, the GNU diff is assumed.
-- If you hae an IDE/text editor scanning for changes in this directory constantly,computing diff's might be slower.
+- If you hae an IDE/text editor scanning for changes in this directory constantly, computing diff's might be slower.

 ## Statistics on diff's